-Born and raised in the Swedish city of Uppsala, the 31-year-old music icon always knew that she wanted to be a musician.
-Signed to her first recording agency at the age of 14, Snoh has spent the majority of her life honing her craft to ensure that her musical output is the best it can be.
-She lives in LA after moving to the city 5 years ago.
-In 2017, she released her most refined record to date, the hit-ridden, aptly named Feels, where she laid down the inner depths of her emotional journey, touching upon everything from heartbreak to self-discovery.
+Born and raised in the Swedish city of Uppsala, the 31-year-old singer-songwriter always knew that she wanted to be a musician.
+Signed to her first recording agency at the age of 14, Snoh has spent the majority of her life honing her craft.
+It wasn’t until she moved to LA however, that her career catapulted.
+In 2017, she released her most successful album to date - the hit-ridden, aptly named ‘Feels’ - where she laid down the inner depths of her emotional journey, touching upon everything from heartbreak to self-discovery.
 Since, she has worked with huge names in the industry such as Drake, Logic and Vince Staples.

 How would you define creativity?

 My creative force, what drives me.
 For me it’s like a calling, I see being able to sing as a blessing from God.
 I think everyone is creative in their own way, even if they’re not doing it to entertain others.
 It’s all about finding it, and I knew about mine from an early age.
 Whether it’s writing or recording, this force makes me feel so much I have to put it down.